Lyme Disease Treatment - Kirsten's Envita ReviewENVITA MEDICAL CENTER | REVIEWS

 However, her symptoms were progressing, and the brain fog was destroying Kirsten's life.
 The brain fog would affect her movement and even her ability to think and process information.
 The seizures only made the brain fog worse and Kirsten was in a very trying time in her life.
 That did not stop Kirsten though; in a beautiful ceremony Kirsten married the love of her life and continued to fight off her disease and live to the fullest.
 Kirsten was living happily with her new husband and battling her condition daily when she had a seizure that changed things for the both of them.
 Kirsten's husband was so affected by seeing his wife in such a violent and helpless state that he stayed up all night researching treatments for Kristen's Lyme disease.
 That is when he found Envita Medical Center and brought the idea to Kirsten and her parents.
 After talking it over with her family and contacting Envita, Kirsten made the monumental decision to come to Arizona for treatment.
 It was a huge commitment and Kirsten admits to being scared, but when she got to Envita and talked with the staff and doctors she was comforted by their compassion and dedication towards her.
 She said that her Patient Care Coordinator Sam, and Dr. Warren helped her understand her condition and the treatments.
 Kirsten was scared, she knew that her life was on the line and Envita's staff and doctors helped her feel at ease and gave her confidence to get treatment and take the next step forward in her life.

 Since being treated at Envita Kirsten's brain fog is gone and she is still seizure free.
 The brain fog was particularly hard for Kirsten to deal with and she is very grateful to be free of the daily struggle to talk, put together sentences, and even think clearly.
 Kirsten says Envita has saved her life.
 She now has a fresh start to live a life she has never known, and she sees every new improvement as a bonus.
-Kirsten for the first time in her life has been able to look towards the future and have hope, hope to grow old next to her husband, hope to have her parents by her side, and hope for a normal life.
 If you or a loved one is struggling with Lyme disease, please contact our Patient Care Coordinator team at 1-866-830-4576 and let us help you get your life back.